Cenora6/today-i-want-to-watch/README.md

 ![](src/assets/preview/preview.png)

 ## Description
 "Today I Want To Watch" is a website which was created for those who have a hard time finding the perfect movie or tv series to watch.
 By choosing the movie's or tv show's genre or keyword, the website chooses a random movie/tv show and shows its details (like poster, cast, description, genres, release year or seasons, links to imdb and The Movie Database) which help you make the decision what to watch.
-You can eaither try to find another movie or change the searching options and try again!
+You can either try to find another movie or change the searching options and try again!

 This website uses [The Movie Database API](https://developers.themoviedb.org/) to display the movie/tv show data.
 It's possible to view this website on mobile phones, tablets, laptops or desktops (RWD).